BaconCatBug/OpenSuseWithCinnamonAndUnEncryptedGrubGuide/README.md

 `sudo tee -a /etc/fstab<<<"/swapfile  none  swap  sw 0  0"`

-xx) Run the command `sudo zypper dup`, let it all install.
+28) Run the command `sudo zypper -n dup`, let it all install.
 Then reboot.

-xx) And that should be all.
+29) And that should be all.
 You can now enjoy Cinnamon on openSUSE with a more user friendly encryption scheme.
+My personal favourite applets are **Panel Launchers** by *panel-launchers@cinnamon.org*, **CobiWindowList** by *windowlist@cobinja.de*, **Collapsible Systray** by *collapsible-systray@feuerfuchs.eu*, and **Bash Sensors**.

+Take the time to customise the Nemo interface, the main Menu interface, and the panels.
+If you wish for a Chromium based browser rather than Firefox, I recommend Vivaldi (which can be installed in the terminal by `opi vivaldi`).

 [Installation]:		https://github.com/BaconCatBug/OpenSuseWithCinnamonAndUnEncryptedGrubGuide/blob/main/Images/1-Installation.png?raw=true
 [Language]:			https://github.com/BaconCatBug/OpenSuseWithCinnamonAndUnEncryptedGrubGuide/blob/main/Images/2-Language.png?raw=true